Why look into Douglas fir flooring pros and cons? So many reasons.

 Reclaimed Douglas fir flooring has been getting more and more popular, and it’s easy to see why.
 Basically, this material is antique wood—planks that were once used in old houses, businesses, or barns.
 And because Douglas fir is so long-lasting (and resistant to warp), these planks are now widely sought-after for their seasoned look and history.

 If you’re looking for a way to give your floors a bit of personality and really make them your own (but don’t want to go down the intensely stressful DIY wood flooring route), reclaimed Douglas fir is a fantastic option.
+Plus, reclaimed planks are some of the most sustainable wood flooring options around.

 Can you buy it as engineered flooring?